1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 1942-D Nickel Value

-Denver produced only regular copper-nickel nickels throughout 1942, never transitioning to the wartime silver alloy.
-This contrasts with Philadelphia, which struck both types, and San Francisco, which made exclusively silver versions.
-The small “D” mintmark appears to the right of Monticello.
+Denver produced only regular copper-nickel nickels throughout all of 1942, never transitioning to the wartime silver alloy.
+This makes it the only mint that continued normal production without interruption that year.
+The small “D” mintmark appears to the right of Monticello, in the same position it had occupied for years.

 1942-D Nickel Price/Grade Chart